-Sector Exposure Risk - Issuers in the same economic sector may be similarly affected by economic or market events, making a fund more vulnerable to unfavorable developments in that economic sector than funds that invest more broadly.
+Sector Exposure Risk - At times, a fund may have a significant portion of its assets invested in securities of issuers conducting business in a broadly related group of industries within the same economic sector.
+Issuers in the same economic sector may be similarly affected by economic or market events, making a fund more vulnerable to unfavorable developments in that economic sector than funds that invest more broadly.
+Investments in the technology sector are susceptible to intense competition, government regulation, changing consumer preferences, and dependency on patent protection.
+Investments in the healthcare sector are susceptible to intense competition, regulatory changes and government approvals, product liability, and product obsolescence.
 Investments in banks and the financial services sector are particularly sensitive to the adverse effects of economic recession, changes in government regulation, the availability of capital and the cost to borrow, volatile interest rates, and the health of the commercial and residential real estate markets.
 Investments in the communications services sector are sensitive to the adverse effects of changes in government regulation, intense competition product obsolescence and network security breaches.